Rebellion (2002): Main event match

-The main event was a handicap match for the WWE Championship.
-The match saw the champion Brock Lesnar team up with Paul Heyman to take on Edge.
-When Edge attempted to come off the top rope, he was hit in the midsection by Lesnar with a chair followed by a F-5, for the victory.
-After the match, Heyman began screaming and bragging in Edge's face, to which Edge kicked a chair into Heyman's face and then hit him with a DDT.
+The main event saw Brock Lesnar defend the WWE Championship against Edge in a handicap match, in which Lesnar teamed with Paul Heyman.
+The match was evenly controlled by Lesnar and Edge, while Heyman spent most of the match in the corner of the ring.
+In the end, when Edge attempted to come off the top rope, Lesnar hit Edge in the midsection with a steel chair and executed an F-5 to win the match and retain the title.
+After the match, Heyman attacked Edge with the chair, before Edge kicked the chair into Heyman's face and hit him with the Edgecution.

 Aftermath

-The 2002 Rebellion would be the final Rebellion event, as WWE discontinued UK-exclusive PPVs after the 2003 Insurrextion PPV as the company began to broadcast Raw and SmackDown! from the UK in 2004.
+The 2002 Rebellion would be the final Rebellion event, as WWE discontinued UK-exclusive PPVs after the 2003 Insurrextion PPV and the company began to broadcast Raw and SmackDown! from the UK in 2004.